Stephen-Idowu/Financial-Modeling/README.md

 Usually previous historical financial records will be needed before a financial model can be built.

-The financial records of a business can be seen in the following financial statement
+The financial records of a business can be seen in the following financial statements

 1. Income Statement